SinhaRakesh/xepan/README.md

 ## Copyright
 1. Copyright (C) 2014 - 2015.
 All rights reserved.
-2. xEpan is distributed under Affero GNU Public License for personal, private and open-source projects.
-For commercial projects you should purchase an inexpensive life-time license.
+2. xEpan CMS is distributed under Affero GNU Public License for personal, private and open-source projects.
+For commercial projects you should purchase an inexpensive life-time license for each of your paying client.
 3. See Licenses details at http://docs.xepan.org/xEpan_Licenses